HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.create-dev-container.md

 "dockerComposeFile": "docker-compose.devcontainer.yml"
 ```

 However, a better approach is often to avoid making a copy of your Docker Compose file by **extending it with another one**.
-We'll cover [[vs.1.7.#extend-your-docker-compose-file-for-development]] in the next section.
+We'll cover [extend-your-docker-compose-file-for-development](#extend-your-docker-compose-file-for-development) in the next section.

 To avoid having the container shut down if the default container command fails or exits, you can modify your Docker Compose file for the service you have specified in `devcontainer.json` as follows: